 ☐ Small bags: stuff sacks, zip locks, or similar for organizing items in your dry bag

 ☐ Whisk broom: small (no long handle), to sweep wet sand off of tent and ground tarp

 ☐ Lightweight cord and clothespins for drying clothes

 Packing Your Gear

-We also provide a small waterproof bag for day use where you can keep items such as raingear, camera, sunscreen, lip balm, etc. (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L).
+We also provide a small waterproof bag for day use where you can keep items such as rain gear, camera, sunscreen, lip balm, etc. (approximate sealed size: 18.5” tall x 8.5” diameter; 1050 cu in; 17.2 L).
 The bags are cylindrical in shape and pack from the top.
 Your daypack will also be with you during the day.
 To prevent items from getting wet in your daypack, it is a good idea to first place everything into a plastic bag and then into the daypack.
-Please pack light; river attire is very casual―comfort, convenience and boat space takes precedence over style.
+Please pack light; river attire is very casual―comfort, convenience, and boat space take precedence over style.
 When you reach Whitmore Wash you will repack everything into the duffel for your return trip home.